-Here, MomJunction explains the evaporation line, why it happens, how it is different from a faint line, and how to prevent it.
+Read on to know about the evaporation line on pregnancy test, why it happens, how to differentiate it from a faint positive line, and methods to prevent it.

 What Is An Evaporation Line On A Pregnancy Test?